The Novel I Didn’t Mean to Write

 I spent five years as a product manager in a direct selling company.
 Product managers have a unique vantage point.
 They talk to everyone—from executives to customers—and see how decisions are made, avoided, and where accountability quietly disappears.

-Direct selling is the epitome of contradiction.
+Direct selling is the epitome of contradiction, particularly with the MLM model.
 It promises entrepreneurship and community while concentrating rewards at the top.
 It preaches family values while treating people like numbers on a spreadsheet—laying off employees while maintaining the landscaping budget.
 It invents inspiring origin stories, only to abandon them when research reveals a more profitable narrative.
-Executives preach hard work and a growth mindset in a world where management remains white, male, or related by blood.
-Although not formally required, religious affiliation—particularly membership in the LDS Church—often functions as a quiet prerequisite for leadership and advancement.

 I realized that the book didn’t need editing.
 It required a teardown.